misshie/bioruby-ucsc-api/README.md

 * Ruby version 1.9.2 or later
 * Ruby version 1.8.7 or later
-* JRuby version 1.6.3 or later - Appropiate Java heap size may have to be specified to invoke JRuby, especially when you use Bio::Ucsc::Reference.
+* JRuby version 1.6.3 or later - Appropiate Java heap size may have to be specified to invoke JRuby, especially when you use Bio::Ucsc::File::Twobit.
 Try "jruby -J-Xmx3g your_script.rb" to keep 3G byte heap.

 Major dependent gems: